Section 10 Orders

 - Magistrate recorded no conviction against client charged with affray and behaving in an offensive manner

 If you have been charged with an offence and are concerned about getting a criminal conviction, speak to O’Brien Criminal & Civil Solicitors about your legal options.
+These may include getting a section 10 dismissal.
 Call us on (02) 9261 4281 to book a free initial consultation.